kodecocodes/i9t/contacts/contacts.markdown

 ![width=30%](/images/What'sTheProblem.png)

-Recall that you force-unwrapped the first email from the contact's email addresses in the `init(contact:)` initializer of `Friend`; no email address means the app will crash.
+Recall that you force-unwrapped the first email from the contact's email addresses in the `init(contact:)` initializer of `Friend`; a missing email address means the app will crash.
 Is there a way to make sure that the user can only select contacts with emails?
 You betcha!

 Add the following line before `presentViewController(_:animated:completion:)`: